gnosisguild/zodiac-core/README.md

 For every version, each component should retain all data needed to deploy and verify it on the target network and its block explorer.

-#### `storeMastercopy`
+#### `writeMastercopyArtifact`

-This function collects and compiles all mastercopy artifact data and saves it to the mastercopy artifacts file, which is by default named mastercopies.json.

-It receives the following inputs:
+Collects and compiles build artifact data for the current mastercopy version, adding it to the artifacts file, which defaults to `mastercopies.json`.
+It takes the following inputs:

+- Contract Name
 - Mastercopy Version
-- Mastercopy Contract Name
 - Constructor Args
 - Creation Salt
+- MinimalSourceCode (optional)

-It retrieves from the build directory:
+It crawls the build directory on disk and retrieves:

 - Compiled Bytecode
-- Source Code (if a minimal source code input was not provided)
+- Source Code (if MinimalSourceCode was not provided)

-A new entry in the output file will be produced for the current version and contract name.
+A new MastercopyArtifact entry will be written to the artifacts file.

 ```ts
 import { storeMastercopy as storeMastercopyArtifact } from "zodiac-core";